 How To Use

-Choose a voice from the list by pressing the Select button
+Choose a voice from the list.

-Choose the microphone and speakers you plan on using from the "Input Device" list and the "Output Device" list.
+Under settings, choose the microphone and speakers you plan on using from the "Input Device" list and the "Output Device" list.
 (It is recommended you choose your standard output device first to test the results and help better find a voice you like.
 Once you are happy with it, then choose VB-Cable (or your driver of choice) as the output in NyVox.
 From there you can select that same device as the input in your desired program, such as Discord.)

 Press start.
 NyVox will calibrate to your voice while you speak, simply speak in a normal voice for a few seconds.
 It is recommended to lower (or increase) the Voice Detection Threshold until NyVox only runs while you are talking so as to not pick up background noises or typing.
 If Calibrating stays at 0, you may have the wrong input device selected.
 See troubleshooting below for more details.